armoard/guesslol/README.md

 For this project i tried to explore real-time communication using WebSockets with Java Spring Boot.
 It’s a fun game where you and your friends can guess League of Legends champions in interactive chat rooms.

-The project is live and hosted!
+This project is not currently hosted.
-Try it out here: [guesslol.com](https://guesslol.com)

 # How to Test

-Open the application in a normal browser window.
+-Open the application in a normal browser window.

-Open another window in incognito mode.
+-Open another window in incognito mode.

-Use different usernames and join the same room name.
+-Use different usernames and join the same room name.

-Start guessing and see real-time messages appear instantly in both windows.
+-Start guessing and see real-time messages appear instantly in both windows.

 # Technologies
 ## Backend